AbdulSaboorQA/AbdulSaboorQA/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=AbdulSaboorQA&label=Profile%20views&color=0e75b6&style=flat)

-# 👋 Hi, I’m Abdul Saboor, a QA Engineer on a Mission to Break Things (So You Don’t)
+# 👋 Hi, I’m Abdul Saboor, an ISTQB Certified QA Engineer on a Mission to Break Things (So You Don’t)

 With 5+ years of manual testing experience and 2+ years in automation, I’ve worked on 13+ products used by more than 25 million people worldwide.
 From apps to complex APIs and multi-platform releases, I bring a structured, thoughtful approach to ensuring quality.